meeb/twisted-mtr/README.md

 ```

 Consult whatever package manager your system uses if it's not one of the above
 examples.
-There may not be a suitable option for Windows systems.
+There may not be a suitable option for Windows systems and Windows
+support has not been tested.

 Once you have Python, Twisted, the `twisted-mtr` library and the `mtr-packet`
 binary installed you are good to go.